jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Deploying your site to DreamCompute
 ~~~~~~~~~~~~~

 You have to realize that provisioning is just setting up your server for working with WordPress really well and at lightning speed.
 The instance is still not loading a site at all and going to the ip address or domain will show you a nice Nginx 404 as nothing can be found.
 You simply need to push your locally deployed WordPress site to the server still.
-Once that is done you will see remotely what you see locally.
+Once that is done you still either have to go through the installation process or import and existing database.

-For deploys, there's a couple more settings needed besides the ones you did for provisioning:
+For deploys, there are a couple more settings needed besides the ones you did for provisioning:

 * repo (required) - git URL of your Bedrock-based WordPress project (in SSH format: git@github.com:roots/bedrock.git)
 * repo_subtree_path (optional) - relative path to your Bedrock/WP directory in your repo if its not the root (like site in roots-example-project)